 OK, so your bathroom idea might seem incredibly fabulous right now, but what about storage?
-Don't forget that you'll need to include places to stash towels, lotions, and other self-care necessities.
+Don't forget that you'll need to include places to stash towels, toiletries, and other self-care necessities.

 When you're in a rental home or apartment, it's true that you can't really do any huge changes to your bathroom.
 And that's OK.
 Because there are loads of other ways to bring personality to your space.

-You can paint the walls and ceiling or pick up some good old peel-and-stick wallpaper, which you can read more about along with other ideas in our guide to updating rental bathrooms.
+You can paint the walls and ceiling or pick up some good old peel-and-stick wallpaper.
 You could also try some other creative bathroom ideas and make it all about the hardware and fixtures, or green things up with a plethora of houseplants.
 When you're simply hanging a medicine cabinet or a new mirror in your rental bathroom, you won't have to sacrifice your security deposit.

 Plumbing fixtures can be an easy way to refresh the look of your bathroom.
-In our guide, you can read about sink faucets, bathtub faucets, and showerheads that will instantantly modernize your space and create more convenience for you, too.
+Sink faucets, bathtub faucets, and showerheads can will instantly modernize your space and create more convenience for you, too.

 Even the colors and finishes of these fittings can boost the style points in your bath.
 Black fixtures look right at home in a black-and-white bathroom, while brass looks current and opulent in an array of bathrooms.
 Modern shapes and clean lines are ways to make your fixtures look right-this-minute as well.

 Finally, the layout is in place.
 You've chosen your shower, sink, cabinets, and flooring.
 Now it's time to put the cherry on top of all your hard work.
-That's where accessories and decor come in.
-You can infuse style into a tiny bathroom by choosing thoughtful details, like a downsized trough sink and a brightly-patterned rug.
+That's where accessories and decor — from bathroom mirrors to shower curtains — come in.
+You can infuse style into a small bathroom by choosing thoughtful details, like a downsized trough sink and a brightly-patterned rug.
 If you're planning on a black-and-white bathroom, punch it up with graphic tile and a bamboo shade.
 Rustic bathrooms call for wood furnishings, well-loved tile, and throwback features.

 The sky really is the limit when it comes to bathroom accessories — you can bring stylish accessories into a kids' bathroom, give your bath a trendy makeover, or keep the price point low and incorporate accessories under $50.